Man convicted of slaying Indee Police Officer Pearce in 1956 dies in prison at 84

-On April 5, 1957, the Iowa Supreme Court affirmed the death sentence of a then 18-year-old Illinois man who had been found guilty of first-degree murder in the killing of an Independence, Iowa, police officer.
+On April 5, 1957, the Iowa Supreme Court affirmed the death sentence of a then 18-year-old Illinois man who had been found guilty of murder in the first-degree in the killing of an Independence, Iowa, police officer.

 The police officer he fatally shot was 52-year-old Harold Pearce.